Peyton Sawyer: Final seasons

-In season 5, it has been four years later since high school graduation.
-Peyton, now 22, works as the assistant to the assistant, as her boss likes to remind her.
+In season 5, it has been almost five years later since high school graduation.
+Peyton, now 22, works as the assistant to the assistant in a recording company in LA, as her boss likes to remind her.
 Unable to make it in the music business and fearing to lose her integrity, she decides to quit and goes back to Tree Hill with her old best friend, Brooke Davis, and soon moves in with her.
 Her reunion with Lucas turns out to not be what she wished for, as he has a new girlfriend, Lindsey.
-She still loves Lucas, but temporarily puts those feelings aside to force Nathan to come to terms with what he has become.
+She still loves Lucas, but temporarily puts those feelings aside to force Nathan to come to terms with what he has become after his injury.
 Finally feeling at home, and with the moral help from Lucas and the financial wealth of Brooke, she starts her own label at TRIC.
 She recruits her first band, led by a man named Jason.
 Things get rocky, and Haley convinces her to fire him and keep Mia, the keyboard player, as Mia is the true heart of the group.
-Peyton also struggles with her feelings toward Lucas, especially since his girlfriend tries to be nice to her.
+Peyton also struggles with her feelings towards Lucas, especially since his girlfriend tries to be nice to her.
 However, Peyton soon antagonizes her.
 After visiting her old house and remembering how she thought she would always be with Lucas, she becomes bitter.
-This then escalates into a fight with him as he confronts her about not being the same Peyton he used to know; she retorts that he gave up on the two of them.
+This then escalates into a fight with him as he confronts her about not being the same Peyton he used to know; she retorts that he gave up on the two of them not waiting for her.
 She later reveals to Lucas that she came back to Tree Hill for him and that she still loves him.
-She kisses him, and he kisses back but when she goes by his house, she finds out he has just proposed marriage to Lindsey.
-After the initial shock, she tells him that if it is what he wants, she will bury her romantic feelings for him.
+She kisses him, and he kisses back but when she goes to his house, she finds out he has just proposed to Lindsey because of his fear of being rejected again by her.
+After the initial shock, she tells him that if it is what he really wants, she will bury her feelings for him because she wants him to be happy.
 However, she later winds up lashing out at Lindsey.
 She regrets her hostile remarks toward Lindsey when she discovers Lindsey's dad died from cancer, which prompts the two to start from a clean slate regarding their interaction.
 Peyton tricks her former boss into helping her launch Mia under her label.